 Not every person with swollen lymph nodes requires immediate evaluation by a doctor.
 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.

 In people with swollen lymph nodes, certain symptoms and characteristics are cause for concern.
 They include

-A node that is an inch or more (about 2.5 cm) in diameter
+A node that is about 2 centimeters (almost an inch) or more in diameter

 A node that is draining pus

 A node that feels hard

 Risk factors for HIV infection (such as having been stuck with a needle used by another person or having engaged in high-risk sexual activities) or tuberculosis (such as living or working with a person who has tuberculosis or having recently moved from an area where tuberculosis is prevalent)

 Fever or unexplained weight loss

 If a lymph node is very painful or draining pus or other material, people should see a doctor right away.
 Other people should call their doctor.
 The doctor will decide how quickly they need to be seen based on the presence of warning signs and other symptoms.
 For people who have no warning signs and otherwise feel well, a delay of a week or so is not harmful.